MIbnEKhalid/mbkauthe/README.md

   - [License](#license)
   - [Contact \& Support](#contact--support)

 `mbkAuthe` is a reusable authentication system for Node.js applications, designed to simplify session management, user authentication, and role-based access control.
-It integrates seamlessly with PostgreSQL and supports features like Two-Factor Authentication (2FA), session restoration, and reCAPTCHA verification.
+It integrates seamlessly with PostgreSQL and supports features like Two-Factor Authentication (2FA) and session restoration.

 ## Features